super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 [Then no problem to fill the grid as described above.]
 ```

-Backjump avoids this repeated backtrack (and candidates list update/potential moves forward that we
-don't have here) by directly going to the source of the problem found in slot #4: The value of
+Backjump avoids this repeated backtrack by directly going to the source of the problem found in slot
-the crossing slot #1.
+4: The value of the crossing slot 1.

 ```
 -- Backjumping to 1, unassigning slot 1 to 3 - ABCDEF definitely eliminated